Gauge Enhanced Quantum Criticality Beyond the Standard Model: Introduction, Motivation, and Summary

 \item \emph{The $su(5)$ Grand Unification} ({$su(5)$ GUT}): Georgi-Glashow (GG) \cite{Georgi1974syUnityofAllElementaryParticleForces} hypothesized that at a higher energy, the three SM gauge interactions merged into a single electronuclear force under a simple Lie algebra $su(5)$, or precisely a Lie group

 gauge theory.
 The {su(5) GUT} works for 15n Weyl fermions, also for 16n Weyl fermions (i.e., 15 or 16 Weyl fermions per generation).
-The ``elementary'' particle excitations of this SU(5) EFT, with 15n or 16n Weyl fermions, is constrained by the representation of SU(5) as (see \Fig{fig:SU5-GUT-fig}): \bea \overline{\bf 5} \oplus {\bf 10} \oplus {\bf 1}, \eea again written all in the left-handed ($L$) Weyl basis.
+The ``elementary'' particle excitations of this SU(5) EFT, with 15n or 16n Weyl fermions, are constrained by the representation of SU(5) as (see \Fig{fig:SU5-GUT-fig}): \bea \overline{\bf 5} \oplus {\bf 10} \oplus {\bf 1}, \eea again written all in the left-handed ($L$) Weyl basis.
 The 16th Weyl fermion is an extra sterile neutrino, sterile to the SU(5) gauge force, also called the right-handed neutrino. \item \emph{The Pati-Salam model} ({PS model}): Pati-Salam (PS) \cite{Pati1974yyPatiSalamLeptonNumberastheFourthColor} hypothesized that the lepton forms the fourth color, extending SU(3) to SU(4).
-The PS also makes the left $\SU(2)_{\rL}$ and a hypothetical right $\SU(2)_{\rR}$ exchange symmetric.
+The PS also puts the left $\SU(2)_{\rL}$ and a hypothetical right $\SU(2)_{\rR}$ on equal footing.
 The PS gauge Lie algebra is $su(4) \times su(2)_{\rL} \times su(2)_{\rR}$, and the PS gauge Lie group is with the mod $q'=1,2$ depending on the global structure of Lie group.
-The ``elementary'' particle excitations of this PS EFT, with 16n Weyl fermions, is constrained by the representation of $G_{\PS_{q'}}$as (see \Fig{fig:PS-GUT-fig}): \bea ({\bf 4}, {\bf 2}, {\bf 1}) \oplus (\overline{\bf 4}, {\bf 1}, {\bf 2}), \eea written all in the left-handed ($L$) Weyl basis.\footnote{To be clear, we have the Weyl spacetime spinor ${\bf 2}_L$ of Spin(1,3) for $({\bf 4}, {\bf 2}, {\bf 1}) \oplus (\overline{\bf 4}, {\bf 1}, {\bf 2})$ of $su(4) \times su(2)_{\rL} \times su(2)_{\rR}$.
+The ``elementary'' particle excitations of this PS EFT, with 16n Weyl fermions, are constrained by the representation of $G_{\PS_{q'}}$as (see \Fig{fig:PS-GUT-fig}): \bea ({\bf 4}, {\bf 2}, {\bf 1}) \oplus (\overline{\bf 4}, {\bf 1}, {\bf 2}), \eea written all in the left-handed ($L$) Weyl basis.\footnote{To be clear, we have the Weyl spacetime spinor ${\bf 2}_L$ of Spin(1,3) for $({\bf 4}, {\bf 2}, {\bf 1}) \oplus (\overline{\bf 4}, {\bf 1}, {\bf 2})$ of $su(4) \times su(2)_{\rL} \times su(2)_{\rR}$.
 In contrast, we can also write the:

 then the representations of spacetime spinor $L$ (or $R$) would lock exactly with the internal spinor L (or R).\\ Here we use the $L$ and $R$ to specify the left/right-handed spacetime spinor of Spin(1,3).
 We use the L and R to specify the left or right internal spinor representation of $su(2)_{\rL} \times su(2)_{\rR}$. }